HCaldwell95/watery-wordplay-wreck/README.md

     - If "Enable Automatic Deploys" is selected, the application will be built and available after the next changes are pushed to GitHub.

-### Forking the Github Repository:
+### Forking the GitHub Repository:

-You can fork a GitHub Repository to make a copy of the original repository to view or make changes without it affecting the original repository.
+You can fork a GitHub Repository to make a copy of the original repository to view or make changes without affecting the original repository.

 1. Find the GitHub repository.
 2. At the top of the page to the right, under your account, click the <em>Fork</em> button.